Did you know there are 175 state parks in Florida?

 Halfway between Key Largo and Key West, you’ll find a group of islands beckoning you with the call to adventure.
 Curry Hammock State Park protects mangrove swamps, Rockland hammocks, and seagrass beds that are essential to the Florida Keys ecosystem.

-Rent a kayak or paddle board and take your choice between two trails on Little Crawl Key.
+Rent a kayak or paddleboard and take your choice between two trails on Little Crawl Key.
 You’ll paddle your way through a mangrove tunnel, deep lagoons, sandbars, and open ocean.
-If you look closely on the water’s bottom, you’ll see starfish, horseshoe crabs, and upside down jellyfish!
+If you look closely at the water’s bottom, you’ll see starfish, horseshoe crabs, and upside-down jellyfish!

 John Pennekamp Coral Reef State Park

 The first undersea park in the United States, John Pennekamp State Park in Key Largo is 70 nautical miles of beautiful coral reefs!
 If pine trees and hiking trails are getting old, trade in your hiking boots for a snorkel and jump in!

 As a Florida National Marine Life Sanctuary, the living, shallow-water coral reefs are alive and vibrant with color.
 Divers from around the world travel here to experience the area’s extraordinary wildlife.

 While the park boasts mangroves and tropical hammocks, the reefs are the star attraction.
 You are permitted to scuba dive and snorkel to get a closer look.
 If you want to stay dry, rent a glass-bottom boat to see the beauty underneath you!

 For a truly unique experience in one of the prettiest state parks in the Florida Keys, exploring the underwater worlds of Key Largo is a must!

 Rainbow Springs State Park is Florida’s fourth-largest natural spring!
 Archeological evidence indicates that people have been enjoying this spring for over 10,000 years.
 If that’s not enough to get you to check out this state park in Florida, we don’t know what will!